-- Create a list of websites/blogs covering similar topics
+- Create a list of websites/blogs covering similar topics.

-- Find the contact details of the bloggers
+- Find the contact details of the bloggers.

 Notice how specific their email was, explaining where and why I should consider linking to their study.

-Broken link Building
+3. Broken Link Building

 This is another technique for getting links.
 The idea is the following:

-- You email the website owner and let them know that they have broken links on their websites and suggest ways to fix those links, preferably by linking to your website instead.
+- You email the website owner and let them know they have broken links on their websites and suggest ways to fix those links, preferably by linking to your website instead.

-Guest posting is the process where you publish an article that you created on another website as a guest writer.
-In the body of the article or the author bio, you include a link pointing to your website.
+Guest posting is the process of publishing an article you created on another website as a guest writer.
+You include a link pointing to your website in the body of the article or the author bio.

 The process goes like this: